zsparal/api-documentation/source/reference/v1/subscriptions-api/list-subscriptions.rst

        .. type:: array

-     - An array of subscription objects as described in :ref:`Get subscription <v1/subscriptions-get>`.
+     - An array of subscription objects as described in :doc:`Get subscription </reference/v1/subscriptions-api/get-subscription>`.

    * - | ``links``